Funeral for Deputy U.S. Marshal Jared Keyworth

-Following a 10 a.m. funeral service at the Church of the King in Mandeville, Louisiana, this morning, a graveside service at the Southeastern Louisiana Veterans Cemetery in Slidell was held for Deputy U.S. Marshal Jared Keyworth with his family and close USMS associates in attendance.
+Following a 10:00 a.m. funeral service at the Church of the King in Mandeville, Louisiana on October 7, 2022, a graveside service at the Southeastern Louisiana Veterans Cemetery in Slidell was held for Deputy U.S. Marshal Jared Keyworth with his family and close U.S. Marshals Service (USMS) associates in attendance.

 Keyworth, 42, died in the line of duty on Oct.
 1 at the University of Mississippi Medical Center in Jackson, Mississippi, from severe injuries incurred in a vehicular accident Sept.
 28. At the time of the accident, Keyworth was a senior inspector in his 11th year with the U.S. Marshals Service and his second year with the Investigative Operations Division's Technical Operations Group in Baton Rouge.
 Prior to this position, he worked in the District of Colorado from July 2010 to July 2014, the Southern District of Florida from July 2014-June 2016 and the Eastern District of Louisiana from June 2016 to August 2019.